 It’s super easy to even reach all these places on a day trip while spending a weekend in Belfast.
 Of course, there are way more than just 8 locations to visit if you’re a diehard fan!

 Here are the best Game of Thrones sites in Northern Ireland.

 How to Get to Belfast

 If you’re not in Ireland, the easiest way to get to Belfast is to fly directly into Belfast International Airport.
-Already being in Ireland gives you a few more options; then you have the option of flying, renting a car, taking a train, or taking a bus.
+Already being in Ireland gives you a few more options; then you can fly, rent a car, take a train, or take a bus.